-More than a software
+DAM is more than a software

 A Digital Asset Management (DAM) system is not just software.
 It’s a combination of people, processes and tools.
-DAM consist of the program for managing rich media and visual files.
+DAM consist of the program for cataloging and retrieving digital assets, managing rich media and visual files.

-DAM is a continuing process
+DAM is a continuous process

 A successful DAM program encourages curation, not just blind collection.
 We will discuss how to keep your DAM alive and how your assets may go live to give return on your investment and talk about best practices.